ibm-messaging/mq-golang/README.md

 more details.
 * Added a Collectd monitor.
 See the [README](cmd/mq_coll/README.md) for more details.
-* Added MQI MQCNO/MQCSP structures to support client connections
+* Added MQI MQCNO/MQCSP structures to support client connections and password authentication with MQCONNX.
 * Allow client-mode connections from the monitor programs
 * Added Grafana dashboards for the different monitors to show how to query them
 * Changed database password mechanism so that "exec" maintains the PID for MQ services

+23 Aug 2016
+* Added a collector for Amazon AWS CloudWatch monitoring.
+See the [README](cmd/mq_aws/README.md) for more details.

 ## Health Warning